A smiling blonde woman in a black pinstripe blazer and white top standing on a city street with sunlight.

 I’m a community leader with nearly two decades of experience in business development, nonprofit leadership, and strategic planning.

-My work is grounded in an academic background in psychology and mental health, with a focus on how policy, housing, and social systems shape people’s lives across the lifespan.
+My work is grounded in an academic background in psychology and mental health, with a growing focus on how housing, policy, and community systems shape wellbeing across the lifespan.

 Hi, I’m Olivia Duke.